 As Lookout’s Engineering team has now standardized on Spinnaker, they are looking to advance to Stage 5 of the software delivery evolution and further reduce time it takes to deliver business value.
 Working with Armory, Lookout is now advancing towards continuous deployment by leveraging Armory's Platform’s advanced features, including:

 - Barometer: http://docs.armory.io/user-guides/barometer/

 - Certified Pipelines: http://blog.armory.io/introducing-armory-certified-pipelines/

 - Automated Load Testing: http://blog.armory.io/automate-load-testing-armory-spinnaker/

-Armory is enterprise Spinnaker, extending open-source Spinnaker with features that enable you to increase your company’s velocity, decrease your “time to value”, make your engineering teams more efficient, and minimize the blockers that slow your application teams down.
+Armory helps software teams ship better software, faster.
+The Core of our Platform is powered by Armory's enterprise distribution of Spinnaker, the open-source continuous delivery platform created by Netflix and Google.
+Armory's Platform enables you to increase your company’s safety and velocity, decrease your “time to value”, make your engineering teams more efficient, and minimize the blockers that slow your application teams down.